virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/deep-learning-theory/deep-learning-theory.md

 In Deep Learning systems, on the other hand, the extraction of characteristics is done automatically: the neural network **learns autonomously** how to analyze raw data and how to perform a task (for example, classifying an object by recognizing its characteristics autonomously).

+**BUT!**

+We'll see that even if Deep Learning is such a powerful approach, this doesn't mean that every problem should be tackled with it.

+Data scarcity and computational requirements often suggest that more traditional Machine Learning algorithms should be considered way before Deep Learning algorithms.

 Basically, you _should avoid Deep Learning_ in the followign cases:

 - If there is a simpler approach that provides an adequate solution.